-Associate Professor Tant was Director (L&T) and Executive Member in the Department of Banking and Finance, Faculty of Business and Economics at Monash University.
-He is a certified practising accountant, a Fellow of the Financial Services Institute of Australasia and Fellow of the Finance and Treasury Association.
+Dr Kevin Tant now consults privately on educational issues.
+He was formerly Director (L&T) and Executive Member in the Department of Banking and Finance, Faculty of Business and Economics at Monash University.
+He is a certified practising accountant.
 He has been recognised for his teaching excellence at Faculty, University and national level.
-His research interests focus on asset and liability management, student learning, graduate attributes and academic learning standards in domestic and international contexts.
+His research interests focussed on asset and liability management, student learning, graduate attributes and academic learning standards in domestic and international contexts.

-Motivation to further improve the scholarship of learning and teaching for students, academics and stakeholders.
+Motivation to further improve the scholarship of learning and teaching in all facets of society and business